 Our hearing is a precious commodity.
 Sounds connect us to other people, memories, and activities we enjoy.
 Hearing enhances our life and learning experiences.
-To enjoy all the sounds of your life, properly caring for your ears is the best way to prevent hearing loss and protect all that your hearing does for you.
+To enjoy all the sounds of your life, properly care for your ears to prevent hearing loss and protect all that your hearing does for you.

-Hearing loss can happen to anyone who’s exposed to loud noises if the negative conditions are right.
-For the adolescent and baby boomer segments of the population, the most common cause of hearing loss is prolonged, chronic exposure to loud noises.
+Depending on the conditons, hearing loss can happen to anyone who’s exposed to loud noises.
+For the adolescent and Baby Boomer segments of the population, the most common cause of hearing loss is prolonged, chronic exposure to loud noises.
 This is called noise-induced hearing loss (NIHL), and it’s permanent.

 If you listen to a loud noise for too long, it begins to damage the tiny nerve cells in your inner ear that are responsible for hearing.
 Ongoing exposure to sounds above 85 dB can cause permanent hearing loss over time.
 Even a one-time event such as a gunshot or explosion at close proximity can do lasting damage.